-ServiceIQ offers a wide range of great Gateway training that helps students gain skills, experience, and kick-start a career in the exciting services industry when they leave school.
-They’ll also gain unit standards and make professional contacts that can help open doors to a wide range of fantastic jobs and careers in the growing aviation, tourism, hospitality and retail service.
+ServiceIQ offers a wide range of great Gateway training that helps students gain skills, experience, and kick-start a career in the services industry when they leave school.
+They’ll also gain unit standards and make professional contacts that can help open doors to a wide range of jobs and careers in aviation, tourism, hospitality and retail service.

 The ultimate role could be a chef, retail supervisor, store manager, pilot, tour guide, travel consultant, restaurant food and beverage manager, aeronautical engineer, airport operations manager, air traffic controller, hotel manager, warehouse or retail distribution manager, tourism operator, and many more.